m3g/ComplexMixtures.jl/docs/src/quickguide.md

 # Run the calculation and get results
 results = mddf(trajectory)

-# Save the reults to recover them later if required
+# Save the results to recover them later if required
 save(results,"./results.json")

 # Plot the some of the most important results